crazytruth/insanic/docs/source/insanic/deprecation_decorator.rst

 ----------------------

-Insanic provides a decorator that allows the developer to decorate any views that will be deprecated in the future.
+Insanic provides a decorator that allows the developer to decorate any views that will is planned to be deprecated in the future.

 The developer is able to specify when the api will no longer be in service.
+However, actual removal is up to the developer.

-The decorator emits a warning when called calling to action the service maintainer of the request service or frontend developers to update to the newer endpoint.
+The decorator emits a warning to the logger when Insanic receives a request to the endpoint, calling to action the service maintainer of the request service or frontend developers to update their code to the newer endpoint.

 .. code-block:: python